List of American Pie characters: Kevin Meyers

 In American Reunion, Kevin has lost contact with all his former friends; apart from Jim.
 The two have a conversation about going to the reunion, with Kevin being very excited.
 He is working as an architect from home, and is married to a woman named Ellie.
-His life now consists of watching shows like Real Housewives and Desperate Housewives.
-Kevin and the others meet at a bar, where they browse through the yearbook and find Kevin's quote, "Kevin Myers hopes to still be living it up with the beautiful Vicky Lathum."
+His life now consists of watching several reality shows, such as Real Housewives and Desperate Housewives.
+Kevin and the others meet at a bar, where they browse through the yearbook and find Kevin's quote, "Kevin Meyers hopes to still be living it up with the beautiful Vicky Latham."
 The next day, they all go to the beach, and Kevin and Vicky run into each other.
 They're still friends, and there appears to be no romantic feelings between the two of them.
 They go to the falls and chat to each other, getting drunk.
 The next morning, Kevin wakes up beside Vicky, wearing nothing but his underwear.
 He worries and leaves, thinking the two of them engaged in sexual intercourse.
 At Stifler's party, Kevin rings his wife, but Vicky enters the room.
 He confronts Vicky, but she says they didn't have sex and that she took his clothes off because he fell in the lake.
 She is angry at Kevin that he would have such low expectations about her.
 He fights outside against A.J. and his friend, and puts up a decent fight.
 When Finch is taken by the police, Kevin passionately tries to stop them by saying Finch didn't steal the motorcycle.
 Kevin and Vicky reconcile at the reunion, and the two of them and Ellie dance together.
 He is last seen at Dog Years with the others, and they all agree to meet up at least once a year from now on.